QR4.4.8 Mass and Energy

 QR4.4.6 The Weak Force

-A neutron is stable in a nucleus but after about fifteen minutes in empty space it turns into a proton.
-One of its down quarks “flips” to become an up quark, turning the whole into a proton.
-Again, the standard model needed some agent to cause neutron decay and as gluons couldn’t do it, it postulated a new weak force that:
+A neutron is stable in a nucleus but after about fifteen minutes in empty space, one of its down quarks flips, to become an up quark, turning it into a proton.
+The standard model needed an agent to cause this effect and as gluons couldn’t do it, it proposed a new weak force that:

 2. Violates parity-symmetry.
 Weak interactions are left-right different.

-4. Was asymmetric.
+4. Is asymmetric.
 Neutrons decay into protons but protons are stable in space.

-Neither electromagnetic nor strong forces act like this, so the standard model followed the by now standard practice of inventing a new field with new bosons and charges.
-The new charge, called isospin (+½,½), was retro-fitted to allow charm quarks to interact with down quarks but not up quarks, etc., as observed.
-But this time the boson agents needed had to be heavier than protons and a field that absorbed and emitted mass was unheard of.
+Neither electro-magnetic nor strong forces act like this, so by now standard practice, the standard model invented a new field with new particle agents and charges.
+The new charge, called isospin, was retro-fitted to allow charm quarks to interact with down quarks but not up quarks, etc., as observed.
+But this time, the virtual particles proposed had to be heavier than protons, and a field that absorbed and emitted mass was unheard of.

-By now, virtual agents were the fashion and if the equations worked, it was accepted practice to “prove” they existed by finding matching accelerator collision resonances, so when in 1983 CERN found a million, million, million, millionth of a second event in the expected range, weak bosons immediately joined gluons in the standard model pantheon.
-On this flimsiest of evidence physicists today claim that:
+Yet by now virtual agents were the fashion and the accepted practice to prove they existed was by finding matching accelerator resonances, however brief.
+Finally, when in 1983 CERN found a million, million, million, millionth of a second event in the expected range, weak bosons joined gluons in the standard model pantheon, and on this flimsy evidence it is now said that:

-Experiments have observed three bosons that carry the weak force” (Marurger,2011) p221.
+Experiments have observed three bosons that carry the weak force” (Marburger, 2011), p221.

 Figure 4.14.
 Standard model neutron decay routes

-It doesn’t help that the equations allow a neutron to decay in any of three ways (Figure 4.14), as it could:
+It doesn’t help that the equations let a neutron decay in any of three ways (Figure 4.14), as it could:

-1. Emit a Wthat decays into an electron and anti-neutrino (Figure 4.14a)
+1. Emit a Wparticle that decays into an electron and anti-neutrino (Figure 4.14a),

-2. Emit a W boson that is hit by a neutrino to give an electron (Figure 4.14b)
+2. Emit a W particle that is hit by a neutrino to give an electron (Figure 4.14b),

-3. Interact with a neutrino and a W+ boson to give an electron (Figure 4.14c).
+3. Interact with a neutrino and a W+ particle to give an electron (Figure 4.14c).

-Three different causes might seem better than one but are three different alibis for a murder better than one?
-That a quark could emit a W- into a field or could absorb a W+ from one is the sort of after-the-fact reasoning that science is supposed to protect us from.
+Three different causes might seem good but are three different murder alibis better than one?
+That a quark could emit a W- into a field, or absorb a W+ from one, is the sort of after-the-fact logic that science should protect us from.

-The reversible equations led to a fruitless thirty-year search for proton decay, ending in the massive Kamioka experiment that estimated the free proton half-life at over a billion, billion, billion years.
-The standard model expected protons to decay in space but they don’t.
+Even worse, the above equations are reversible so protons should decay in space as neutrons do.
+This led to a fruitless thirty-year search for proton decay, ending in the massive Kamioka experiment that estimated the free proton half-life to be over a billion, billion, billion years.
+The standard model expected protons to decay in space, but they don’t.

 Next